logo by Nadia PenkoffLidbeck '17

 Compchorea began in 1982 as a concert of original student choreography (dance) and original student compositions (music).
 The name of the concert is derived from the words COMPosition and CHOREOgraphy.
 Compchorea is a chance for our students to realize their creative ideas.
 They take the techniques and theories of class work and combine them with the magic spark of imagination.

 Enviro is a concert of site specific works, created and performed by students in the theatre and dance classes.
 Site-specific pieces are inspired by the design, architecture, setting, natural elements and function of the place chosen for the performance piece.
 Usually 5 or 6 sites are chosen and developed here at the school.
 Music students may provide live music at one or more of the sites.
 Enviro is based on the work of director/choreographer and teacher Stephen Koplowitz who was a guest artist at Williams in the fall of 2004.
-Enviro takes place every other year in the spring.
+Enviro takes place every other year in the spring (It was last performed in May, 2017).
 It is performed for one evening and student volunteers act as guides for the audience, directing them in groups on their journey through the event.